-While developing a search platform, you need to understand the weak points of the programming language and algorithm you are planning to use.
-It is not probably a problem for a beginner, but it is a massive difficulty while developing a solution for a huge enterprise.
+While developing an intelligent search engine, you need to understand the weak points of the programming language and algorithm you are planning to use.
+It is not probably a problem for a beginner, but it is especially complicated while developing a solution for a huge enterprise.

 Let’s look at another example, textual search.
 Textual search is often based on so-called string matching – the technique of finding strings that match a specific pattern.